 This deliriously addictive soundtrack by French electronica mixmasters Daft Punk has a permanent slot in our car's CD carousel.
 It's outstanding and innovative on every level and an incredible achievement that added a rapturous dimension to Joseph Kosinski's mediocre movie.
 Music supervisor Jason Bentley (The Matrix) worked with Daft Punk's Guy-Manuel de Homem-Christo and Thomas Bangalter for two years on the project and it's strikingly original upon the first listen.

-David Lynch's creative projects have always been jammed with an eclectic assortment of provocative musical adornments and this year's revival season of Twin Peaks on Showtime is no exception.
+David Lynch's creative projects have always been jammed with an eclectic assortment of provocative musical adornments and, Twin Peaks: The Return is no exception.
 Its soundtrack album extends the entertainment seen in the show's roadhouse club, The Bang Bang Bar, onto a smoky, seductive playlist that includes Angelo Badalamenti's ethereal Laura Palmer's Theme, and performances by Portland's Chromatics, The Veils, Au Revoir Simone, Rebekah Del Riol, The Cactus Blossoms, Nine Inch Nails, and even original Twin Peaks favorite Julee Cruise.

 Those were OUR choices from the last 25 years.
 What are yours?
 Let us know in the comments which soundtracks written since 1992 you'd put on your list?